iWeeti/weetisoft-osu/README.md

 Copy the `.env.example` file to `.env` and configure it.

-Run `npm build` to build the production build.
+Run `npm run build` to build the production build.

 Run `npm start` to start the website.